bkw777/peeko/README.md

 The LevelShifter board is not redrawn yet.

-The enclosure is not redrawn yet.
+The enclosures are not redrawn yet.

 ----
 ----